elm-tooling/elm-tooling-cli/docs/index.md

 # elm-tooling

-[elm-tooling](./cli) is a CLI tool that manages your Elm tools. `elm-tooling init` creates `elm-tooling.json`, and `elm-tooling install` installs all tools specified in there in a fast and secure way.
+[elm-tooling](./cli) is a command line program that manages your Elm tools. `elm-tooling init` creates `elm-tooling.json`, and `elm-tooling install` installs all tools specified in there in a fast and secure way.
 It’s a drop-in replacement for installing tools using `npm`.

 [elm-tooling.json](./spec) is a file where Elm tools can put their configuration.
 This allows having configuration in one single place and reusing stuff between tools.